RubisetCie/MMM_M9k_Remastered_Throwables/README.md

 - Smoke Grenade (Requires Counter Strike: Source to be mounted)
 - Snowball (Requires Counter Strike: Global Offensive to be mounted)

 If a throwable requires a certain game to be mounted it will simply not load if it is not.
-The Server needs to have the required game mounted, users that do not have the required game mounted will not be able to spawn them.
+The Server needs to have the required game mounted for that certain throwable to be loaded and function properly.
+If the Server has the required game mounted but the player(s) don't, they will still be able to spawn and use them, however they might see errors and experience other issues.